rogerhung1006/DataViz-with-Tableau/README.md

 ![Self_Service_Dashboard2](https://user-images.githubusercontent.com/60050802/75082851-a7569480-54e3-11ea-93d4-8e582b64e5f8.png)

 ## 3. Flight Route Display Dashboard
 This is a dashboard that displays routes and calculates distances for the top 10 cities with highest numbers of flights in USA.
+During the project, I extracted longitude and latitude data from Tableau, used that information in conjunction with trigonometry to calculate mileage between various points, and visualized the result on a Tableau dashboard.

 - Working dataset: Airline_newID.csv can be found in the same repository
 - The Tableau workbook: mapping_Dashboard is also included in the repository